zimka/edx-platform-1/docs/developers/source/transcripts.rst

 Description
 ++++++++++++

 Timed Transcripts functionality is added in separate tab of Video module Editor, that is active by default.
-This tab is called `Basic`, another one tab is called `Advanced` and contains default metadata fields.
+This tab is called `Basic`, another tab is called `Advanced` and contains default metadata fields.

-`Basic` tab is a simple representation of `Advanced` tab that provide functionality to speed up adding Video module with transcripts to the course.
+`Basic` tab is a simple representation of `Advanced` tab that provides functionality to speed up adding Video module with transcripts to the course.

 To make more accurate adjustments `Advanced` tab should be used.